microsoft/bedrock/cluster/environments/azure-common-infra/README.md

 key="tfstate-common-infra"
 ```

 Create a `terraform.tfvars` if it does not already exist.
-It should include the following variables and look something like this:
+It should include the following variables and look something like the below.
+In addition to these values, environments may have additional variables.
+Check the `variables.tf` file for your template for specifics.

 ```
 vnet_name = "myvnet"